-- 4.2.4.1 Be responsible for providing a range of examinations, fittings, and related audiological services. - 4.2.4.2 Refer to the specific Medicaid Procedures and limitations listed in the Managed Care Process and Procedure Manual, and the Department's Private Rehabilitative Therapy and Audiological Services Provider manual.
+- 4.2.4.1 Be responsible for providing a range of examinations, fittings, necessary supplies and equipment, and related audiological services. - 4.2.4.2 Refer to the specific Medicaid Procedures and limitations listed in the Department's Private Rehabilitative Therapy and Audiological Services Provider manual.